jaeyk/covid19antiasian/README.md

 The objective of this article is to document the data collection, analysis, and visualization process for my future self, co-authors, and other researchers.
 In the research process, I also developed an R package, called [tidytweetjson](https://github.com/jaeyk/tidytweetjson), that could be useful to social scientists interested in using social media data for their own research.
 The entire research process is computationally reproducible.
 All the code used in the analysis is available in this Git repository.
 I automated parts that could be automatable by writing functions and putting some of these functions as a package.

 I welcome any suggestions, comments, or questions.
-Feel free to create issues in this Git repository or send an email to [jaeyeonkim@berkeley.edu](mailto:jaeyeonkim@berkeley.edu).
+Please feel free to create issues in this Git repository or send an email to [jaeyeonkim@berkeley.edu](mailto:jaeyeonkim@berkeley.edu).

 ## Key questions